 What does a Human Resources Manager do?

 Employee morale is of vital importance to the human resources manager, therefore practices need to be implemented that create and help to foster high employee morale within the company.
-Managers will often conduct surveys to see which areas of the company can be improved upon, and then they must figure out which suggestions to implement and how.
+Managers will often conduct surveys to see which areas of the company can be improved upon, then choose which suggestions to implement and how.
 Managers also often consult with the executives of a company on strategic planning and then serve as a link between the company executives and the employees.

 What is the workplace of a Human Resources Manager like?

-Human resources managers typically work in an office setting with a typical nine to five work week.
-The workload will vary depending on when the fiscal year ends or if there are any major upheavals or changes within the company.
+Human resources managers typically work in an office setting with a nine-to-five work day.
+The workload varies, depending on when the fiscal year ends or if there are any major upheavals or changes within the company.

-A human resources manager will also have to expect a certain amount of interruptions in their day.
-Employees may come to them with issues that require immediate attention, and the manager will have to address these problems as they arise.
-The manager may also be called in to update the company executives when policies change.
+Human resources managers will also have to expect a certain amount of interruptions during the day.
+Employees may come to them with requests that require immediate attention, and they will need to address these issues as they arise.

 Human Resources Managers are also known as: